Guide

 News ticker

-The scrolling headline strip below the quote bar shows the most recent FX-relevant headlines from RSS feeds (FXStreet, ForexLive, Reuters FX, ECB, BoE, BoJ, RBA, RBNZ, BoC, SNB, Federal Reserve, Investing.com, ForexCrunch, MarketPulse, DailyForex, ActionForex, BabyPips, FX Empire and others), updated every hour by the engine.
-The terminal re-checks for new data every 10 minutes.
+The scrolling headline strip below the quote bar shows the most recent FX-relevant headlines from RSS feeds (FXStreet, ForexLive, Reuters FX, ECB, BoE, BoJ, RBA, RBNZ, BoC, SNB, Norges Bank, Riksbank, Federal Reserve, Investing.com, ForexCrunch, MarketPulse, DailyForex, ActionForex, BabyPips, FX Empire and others), refreshed every hour.
+The terminal re-checks for new data every 2 minutes.
 Headlines are color-tagged by currency when a specific pair is mentioned.

 AI Narrative & Regime